-Blake Shelton named People's 2017 'sexiest man alive'
+Blake Shelton named People's 2017 'Sexiest Man Alive'

 “I’ve been ugly my whole life,” Shelton, 41, said in a statement on Tuesday.
 “If I can be sexy for a year, I‘m taking it!”

 Oklahoma native Shelton spent a decade in country music before his popularity surged in 2011 as the wise-cracking judge and mentor to aspiring singers on NBC’s reality talent competition “The Voice.”
-His most recent album “Texoma Shore” was released earlier this month.
+His most recent album, “Texoma Shore,” was released earlier this month.

-Shelton told People he could not wait to tease his fellow “Voice” judge and Maroon 5 frontman Adam Levine with his Sexiest Man title, which Levine had previously won in 2013.
+Shelton told People he could not wait to tease his fellow “Voice” judge and Maroon 5 frontman Adam Levine with his Sexiest Man title, which Levine won in 2013.

 “I‘m not going to treat this like Hugh Jackman or one of those guys who’s humble about it.
 People are going to hate me over this,” Shelton joked.